How To Fit Two Bikes In A Car

 Clean up your bikes first

 After that, pull out those brushes and sponge and start putting washing liquids onto the frame and scrubbing.
-Be extra mindful with the tough spots, as they can be hard to clean up.
+Be extra mindful of the tough spots, as they can be hard to clean up.

 Take care of the rear seats